By Alex Gaggioli | Published in June, 2015

 5. Flashpacking or Luxury Hostels

 These properties feature upscale amenities and unique chicness.
 These hostels are great for travelers who have a little extra cash to spend and enjoy extras such as larger private rooms, upscale decor, and more convenient locations.
-For example, The Bowery House located in New York City offers Mahogany bars, leather couches, and a rooftop garden at hostel prices.
+For example, The Bowery House in New York City offers Mahogany bars, leather couches, and a rooftop garden at hostel prices.

 6. Quirky, weird, and out of the ordinary hostels